 Less than 5% of patients discontinued due to side effects

 Who performs the actual TMS Therapy?
 The treatment team includes a psychiatrist and a nurse, who have special training in the use of TMS for depression.
 Before treatment begins, patients have a consultation with the psychiatrist to find out if TMS is right for them.
 If appropriate, the psychiatrist will also talk with family members and the referring healthcare provider.

 Our Treatment Specialists for TMS Therapy for Depression

 Jeffrey Moore, MD Chairman, Department of Psychiatry & Behavioral Sciences Akron General Medical Center

-Kamala Adury, MD Department of Psychiatry & Behavioral Sciences
+Anand Chaturvedi, MD Department of Psychiatry & Behavioral Sciences Akron General Medical Center

 What patients can expect during treatment Patients being treated with TMS Therapy do not require anesthesia or sedation and remain awake and alert.
 It is a 40-minute, non-invasive outpatient procedure performed by a psychiatrist or nurse with special training, and it is typically administered daily for 4-6 weeks.
 Patients like the comfort and serenity of our treatment room, and can use each session for relaxation.

-TMS Treatment Location for Depression: Akron General Medical Center Ambulatory Care Center Building, 4th Floor Akron, Ohio 44307 For more information, call 330-344-7980.
+TMS Treatment Location for Depression: Akron General Medical Center Partial Hospitalization Department 1 Akron General Ave.
+Akron, Ohio 44307 For more information, call 330.344.7980.